igortomic99/Shopy/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+This is tiny project I built while i was learning Svelte adn it is shop e commerce app created using SvelteKit, TailWindCSS and Firebase.

 ### Prerequisites